 A word of warning before I start: Enjoy the calm and relative normality of the chart while it lasts... for the next few weeks things near the top are set to go a little crazy.
-The calm before the storm at present but still 14 new entries, 4 climbers a self-explanatory lack of non-movers.
+The calm before the storm at present but still 14 new entries, 4 climbers, and a self-explanatory lack of non-movers.

 No. 40: NEW ENTRY.
 Alysha Warren - I Thought I Meant The World To You

 The debut hit for Alysha Warren with a fairly ordinary piece of swingbeat soul, by no means unpleasant but without the impetus to make it a major hit I suspect.
 She has been around for a while as a session singer and has released the odd track under her own name, although this is the first to chart.
 Most famously of all it was her voice that was used by the 49ers on their 1990 Top 3 hit Touch Me.

 No. 35: NEW ENTRY.
 Apollo 440 - Don't Fear The Reaper